Share On

 In addition to ensuring proper housing and diet (discussed in more detail below), be sure to coordinate the administration of any age-appropriate vaccinations based on your veterinarian’s recommendations and your sanctuary’s protocols.
 Depending on their age and health, this may mean vaccinations are administered within days of their arrival or need to be scheduled for a later date (such as when they reach a certain age or when their health improves).

-You’ll also need to schedule neuter procedures for male piglets and spay or ovariectomy procedures for females.
+You’ll also need to schedule neuter procedures for male piglets and spay procedures for females.
 You should consult with your veterinarian regarding the age at which to have these procedures performed.
 Typically, males are neutered as soon as they are healthy and strong enough for the procedure.
-The age at which a female should be spayed may depend on whether or not a laparoscopic ovariectomy or full spay surgery will be performed.
+The age at which a female should be spayed may depend on whether your veterinarian plans to perform an open or laparoscopic procedure.
+Laparoscopic surgery is performed using a digital camera and is less invasive than an open procedure.

 Depending on regional laws, you may need to register guardianship of the piglet with your local government.